 The lost desert city, which is "white as a dove" and often called "The Oasis of Little Birds", is the resting place of a sleeping King and Queen.

-Although some ancient authors say it’s possible to visit Zerzura, there are also old myths that say the oasis is guarded by black giants who prevent anyone from entering and leaving this enigmatic place.
+Although some ancient authors say it’s possible to visit Zerzura, old myths say the oasis is guarded by black giants who prevent anyone from entering and leaving this enigmatic place.

 Tracing the origin of the Zerzura legend is difficult.
 Greek historian Herodotus (484 - 425 B.C.) mentions a legendary known as 'The City of Dionysus' that is lost in the desert sands.
 This could be a reference to Zerzura.